Beit-Hatfutsot/dbs-back/docs/admin.md

     $ scripts/dump_mongo_to_csv.py ...

-### Search results are not colickable
-### Search results have duplicates
+### Search results are not clickable or have have duplicates

 Probably something is wrong with our search index.
-You'll need to rebuild the index.
-Login into bhs@bhs-prod and re-create the index using:
+You'll need to rebuild the
+index:

     $ scripts/dump_mongo_to_es.py -r